mathspp/mathspp/pages/02.blog/00.tags/pygame/blog.md

 title: "Pygame blog articles"
 ---

-# “pygame” tag
+# “PYGAME” tag

-## articles that use the Python module pygame to create games, visualisations, and more
+## Articles that use the Python module pygame to create games, visualisations, and more